 To limit receiver state or the size of ACK frames, a receiver MAY limit the number of ACK blocks it sends.
 A receiver can do this even without receiving acknowledgment of its ACK frames, with the knowledge this could cause the sender to unnecessarily retransmit some data.
 When this is necessary, the receiver SHOULD acknowledge newly received packets and stop acknowledging packets received in the past.

-Unlike TCP SACKs, QUIC ACK blocks are cumulative and therefore irrevocable.
-Once a packet has been acknowledged, even if it does not appear in a future ACK frame, it is assumed to be acknowledged.
+Unlike TCP SACKs, QUIC ACK blocks are irrevocable.
+Once a packet has been acknowledged, even if it does not appear in a future ACK frame, it remains acknowledged.